 However, the unavailability of igniters is a risk contributor only in non-SBO accident sequences, hence we should consider only the non-SBO fraction of core damage frequency.
 Based on the IPE database, the SBO frequency as a fraction of CDF at the ice condenser plants ranges from one percent to 21 percent with an average of approximately 10 percent.
 Therefore FR = 0.9 for findings of this type in PWR ice condenser plants.

--
+Hydrogen Igniters - AP1000 Plants

+For AP1000, a significant loss of function of hydrogen igniters should be assessed for LERF impacts (e.g., diffusion flames, deflagration-to-detonate transition) until more experience with that containment type is gained.

 Ice Condenser Integrity - PWR Ice Condenser Plants Only